 If you’re looking for a cost-effective way of sending a large amount, container shipping can be your best option.
-From elsewhere in Europe, though, you can consider more direct methods of relocating your belongings.
+From elsewhere in Europe, though, you might find more direct methods of relocating your belonging are better options.

 Relocation to France by road or train freight

-Whether you decide to hire a vehicle yourself or get a man-with-a-van to deal with the transport, relocating by road freight can be an affordable option for a quick form of transport, especially if you’re moving from a neighboring country or from within Europe.
+Whether you decide to hire a vehicle yourself or get a man-with-a-van to deal with the transport, relocating by road freight can be an affordable option for a quick form of transport, especially if you’re moving from another European country.

 Hiring a relocation company to manage your move to France will often cost more than arranging the individual parts yourself.
 However, it can also give you peace of mind that your belongings will make it safely and with the required paperwork (such as inventory lists and customs forms).
 This is particularly true if the journey uses multiple forms of transport.

 Some relocation companies offer full door-to-door services, usually tailored to your needs – so think about whether you need the full service or not when getting your quotes.
 If you just need to sort out some shipping, you also have options when it comes to international movers.
 To give you an idea of what to expect in terms of costs and timeframe, check out these international logistics platforms: